 My idea of fun includes playing board games, kayaking, reading, dancing awkwardly and singing badly to loud music, or painting my next masterpiece.
 I value travel as a form of education and love learning languages, exploring new places, and meeting people.

 I graduated with a bachelor’s in Spanish language and literature from Haverford College and a master’s in Teaching English to Speakers of Other Languages from Teachers College, Columbia University.
 I’ve taken writing courses from Catapult and elsewhere.

 If you’d like to request me as a speaker, you can do so through The Stability Network, where I present about my own mental health struggles to empower others and inspire hope, or by contacting me directly.
-I've also volunteered as a speaker for AFSP and for NAMI, the largest mental health organization in the U.S. and consult for the Mount Sinai Suicide Research and Prevention Lab.
+I've also volunteered as a speaker for AFSP and for NAMI, the largest mental health organization in the U.S., and have consulted for the Mount Sinai Suicide Research and Prevention Lab.
 Most recently, I performed at Ancram Opera House's Real People Real Stories in the Hudson Valley.